Book a Tour →

 Late Oct–Nov

-Brisbane's jacaranda season is genuinely extraordinary — the city's streets, parks, and suburban gardens turn vivid purple as tens of thousands of jacaranda trees bloom simultaneously.
-New Farm Park, Stuartholme School hill, and McDougall Street in Milton are the finest spots.
+Brisbane's jacaranda season is extraordinary — the city's streets, parks and suburban gardens turn vivid purple as tens of thousands of trees bloom simultaneously.
+New Farm Park, McDougall Street in Milton, and the UQ Great Court are the finest spots.
+This is one of the most photographed seasonal events in Australia and genuinely lives up to the hype.

 May–September

-Queensland's national parks — Noosa, Lamington, Springbrook, Glass House Mountains — are all best walked in the cooler months.
-Summer heat makes prolonged walks uncomfortable and storm risk cuts days short.
-The winter and autumn light for photography is also dramatically better.
+Queensland's national parks — Noosa, Lamington (UNESCO), Springbrook, Glass House Mountains — are all best walked in the cooler months.
+Summer heat makes extended trails uncomfortable and storm risk cuts days short.
+Winter and autumn light for photography is dramatically better; the Glass House Mountains at sunrise in June–August is exceptional.

 Glass House Mountains Tour →